neondatabase/serverless-cfworker-demo/README.md

 # `@neondatabase/serverless` example: query Neon PostgreSQL from a Cloudflare Worker

-This repo provides a quick example of using Neon's [`@neondatabase/serverless`](https://www.npmjs.com/@neondatabase/serverless) driver package to query PostgreSQL from a Cloudflare Worker.
+This repo provides an example of using Neon's [`@neondatabase/serverless`](https://www.npmjs.com/@neondatabase/serverless) driver package to query PostgreSQL from a Cloudflare Worker, and to cache the results.

 ## The app